seb-mueller/pooling-nextseq-fastq/README.md

 cd ~/software
 git clone https://github.com/seb-mueller/pooling-nextseq-fastq.git
 ```
-Navigate or Create your project folder where you want to pooled data to be created.
+Navigate or Create your project folder where you want the pooled data to be created.

 ```bash
 cd ~/analysis